Lalu Yadav shifted from hospital chief’s bungalow amidst phone row

 He was transferred from the paying ward of the RIMS to the residence of its director in August to protect him from exposure to coronavirus.

-The Jharkhand government on Wednesday ordered a probe into Mr Yadav allegedly telephoning Bihar BJP MLA Lalan Kumar Paswan, asking him to abstain from voting during the Speaker's election on Tuesday.
+The Jharkhand government on Wednesday ordered a probe into Yadav allegedly telephoning Bihar BJP MLA Lalan Kumar Paswan, asking him to abstain from voting during the Speaker's election on Tuesday.

-Mr Yadav, who also served as the Railway minister in the UPA-I government, has been behind bars since December, 2017 in cases related to the fodder scam in the 1990s in undivided Bihar, when money was fraudulently withdrawn from treasuries in the name of supplying fodder to animals.
+Yadav, who also served as the Railway minister in the UPA-I government, has been behind bars since December, 2017 in cases related to the fodder scam in the 1990s in undivided Bihar, when money was fraudulently withdrawn from treasuries in the name of supplying fodder to animals.